debiprasadmishra50/nest-pg-typeorm-template/README.md

 4. To receive emails with contents, create your preferred templates with styles
 5. Have `todohighlight` VsCode extension and execute VsCode command by pressing `Cmd + Shift + P`
    <br/><br/>`TODO-Highlight: List Highlighted Annotations`
+6. Select for `FIXME:` annotations, and select which DB connection you prefer. update the same on the respective files

 ## Running the app